toutjavascript/infollama-proxy/README.md

 ## Update

 This repository is under heavy construction.
-To update the source code from github, open a terminal in the `infollama-proxy` folder and launch a pull request:
+To update the source code from GitHub, open a terminal in the `infollama-proxy` folder and launch a pull request:

 ```sh
 git pull